Oluwasunmibola/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists: The command in this file list all files in the current directory, parent directory and boot directory all in long format.
 Including the hidden files.

 12-file_type: The command in this file returns the type which a file is.

+14-copy_html: This command copies a specific file from a stated directory to another.